cubicula/git101/one.md

 #### Commit with adding all files

+`git commit -a -m "<commit message>"`
 to-do: Is it really all files?

-`git commit -a -m "<commit message>"`
+Or just tracked ones?
+In that case untracked files would not get added with `git commit -a`

 ### A commit sequence with checking
 Idea - run diff before and after each step to verify it's doing the expected thing